ayyush08/go-lang-starter/NOTES.md

 ## Web Requests in Go

 - `net/http` package is used to make web requests in Go.
 It is the fastest way to make web requests in Go.

+# GO MOD

+- ``` go mod init github.com/ayyush08/mymods``` - to initialize a module in Go.
+It tells that the entire code was dependent on this version of the module. and it creates a go.mod file.
+For versioning, Go follows the semantic versioning(semver) just like npm.

+- go toolchain is the way how you pull all dependencies  of a repo.
+It is a way to manage dependencies in Go.

+- go sum file is created to check the integrity of the dependencies.
+It is a checksum file to prevent the code from being tampered with or threat attacks.

+- ```go mod tidy``` - to clean up the dependencies in Go.
+It is an expensive operation. after runnning this the '//indirect' is gone from the go.mod file as tidy removes the dependencies that are not used in the code.

+- ```gorilla/mux``` - is a package in Go to create a router in Go.
+It is a third-party package in Go.

+- ```go mod verify``` - to verify the dependencies in Go.
+It checks the integrity of the dependencies by going to go.sum file and checking the checksums of the dependencies.

+- ```go list``` - to list the dependencies in present module.
+- ```go list -m all``` - to list all the dependencies in current module.

+- ```go list all``` - to list all the dependencies in the whole ecosystem.

+- ```go mod why <module-name>``` - to check why a particular module is being used in the code.

+- ```go mod graph``` - to see the graph of the dependencies in the code.

+- ```go mod edit -go 1.14``` - to change the version of Go in the code.

+- ```go mod edit -module <module-name>``` - to change the module name in the code.

+- ```go mod vendor``` - to create a vendor folder i.e, the cache of the dependencies stored externally.
+It is used to bring the all files of the dependencies in the project.
+But we can't say go run main.go, we have to say go run -mod=vendor main.go to run the code.
+(Generally, it is not recommended to use vendor folder in Go.)